varkenvarken/Snap/documentation/Snap-User-Manual.md

 Clicking this button will enable (or disable) all snap-points for the active object.

-When you start adding snap functionality to a collection of modular assets, you first need to select each of those objects and Enable Snap\!
+When you start adding snap functionality to a collection of modular assets, you first need to select each of those objects and Enable Snap!
 You can also disable it again if you don't want the object to have snap functionality.

 Once enabled you can configure any number of snap-points.
 Snap-point A will be enabled by default and snap-points B, C and D will be present but disabled.
 No extra snap-points will be present by default, but can be added at will.